afiatamanna06/afiatamanna06/README.md

 > Experimenting with Frontend UIs and frameworks, Js enthusiast <br/>
 > Aspiring Frontend Software engineer <br/>
 > OpenSource enthusiast, web development enthusiast <br/>
 I love to develop web applications using React.js, JavaScript, and CSS.
-Currently working as a Software Engineer at _fringecore, City Group.
+Currently working as a Founding Software Engineer at Void Studio.
 I love talking about things I am passionate about which is mostly anything interesting

 ### Things you should know